Before you even begin your SaaS SEO strategy, you’ll first want to optimize your website for search engines, also known as technical SEO.

 Another user experience-related signal you’ll want to optimize for is Core Web Vitals.

-Core Web Vitals, which became a recent ranking factor in 2021, measures your website’s user experience for both mobile and desktop for loading performance, interactivity, and visual stability.
+Core Web Vitals, a recent ranking factor in 2021, measures your website’s user experience for both mobile and desktop for loading performance, interactivity, and visual stability.

-These metrics are made up of three specific measurements: largest contentful paint, first input delay, and cumulative layout shift.
+These metrics comprise three specific measurements: largest contentful paint, first input delay, and cumulative layout shift.

 Core web vitals are a subset of Google’s page experience score.